Projects

 The European Training Network for InduStry Digital Transformation across Innovation Ecosystems, also known as EINST4INE, is a consortium of six European academic partners and 15 industry partners working in the domain of industrial digital transformation.

-EINST4INE aims to develop new concepts, approaches and methods in the area of digital transformation and brings together a unique group of world-leading experts in the areas of Open Innovation, Industry 4.0, digital transformation and innovation ecosystems.
+EINST4INE has developed new concepts, approaches and methods in the area of digital transformation and brings together a unique group of world-leading experts in the areas of Open Innovation, Industry 4.0, digital transformation and innovation ecosystems.

 Open Innovation – Research Translation and Applied Knowledge Exchange in Practice through University-Industry-Collaboration (Open Inno Train)